The ridgy-didge outdoor & adventure blog!

 Spondoolie / Spondonical

-Common in Trangia collections, spondoolie or spondonical refers to a ‘pot gripper’, or a handle used to clip onto a pot that is too hot to lift with bare hands.
+Common in Trangia collections, a spondoolie or spondonical refers to a ‘pot gripper’, or a handle used to clip onto a pot that is too hot to lift with bare hands.
 A basic description of a spondoolie is two pieces of U-shaped metal with a hook on one end that grips the lip of the pot.

 Shellite